Users

 view

-List of users allowed to view this user config.
-User admin doesn't have to be added to the list because he's granted full access to all configs anyway.
+A list of users allowed to view this user's configuration.
+The admin user doesn't have to be added to the list because it has full access to all configs.

 app1: